 Engage.
 Educate.
 Empower.

 Our students are provided with an engaging learning environment that helps them grow academically, emotionally, socially, and physically.
-From preschool through graduation, we offer a range of experienes to support the needs of every student.
-These varied experiences, from academics, club and organizations, to athletics, put our students on a path that leads to future careers, hobbies, or simply provides an opportunity to give back to their community.
+From preschool through graduation, we offer a range of experiences to support the needs of every student.
+These varied experiences, from academics, clubs, and organizations, to athletics, put our students on a path that leads to future careers, and hobbies, or simply provides an opportunity to give back to their community.

 We build pride in being part of the Bulldog Nation every day through classroom, school, and district celebrations.

 Opportunities at Ottumwa High School include: AP courses, Al Exito, Art Club, Band, Cheerleading, English Learner program, National Honor Society, Silver Cord recognition for community service, Large/Small Group Speech, sports, Trap Shooting, Archery, Show Choir, Student Council, Yearbook, Talented and Gifted, etc.

 Opportunities at Evans Middle School include: Al Exito, English Learner program, band, orchestra, choir, sports, Talented and Gifted, Chess Club, Math Counts, History Day competition, school plays, FIRST LEGO League, Future Cities, etc.

 Opportunities at Pickwick Early Childhood Center and Elementary include: Guidance counseling services, Family Service Workers, Title I Reading, Talented and Gifted, youth sports teams, Foster Grandparent Program, Reading Buddies, English Learner program, etc.